3 dead as Indonesian forces pursue rebel commander in Papua

-JAKARTA, Indonesia (AP) — Authorities and a rebel leader say two pro-independence fighters and a third person have been killed during a week of gunbattles in Indonesia’s troubled Papua region.
+JAKARTA, Indonesia (AP) — Two Papuan independence fighters and a third person have been killed during a week of gunbattles with security forces in the highlands of Indonesia’s remote Papua region, both sides in the conflict say.

-A police and military operation is trying to capture Purom Wenda, a West Papua Liberation Army commander who authorities say is a petty criminal who joined independence fighters and later formed his own more radical splinter group.
+An Indonesian police and military operation is trying to capture Purom Wenda, a West Papua Liberation Army commander who has eluded Indonesia for 15 years but who authorities call a former petty criminal of “low intellectual level.”
+Villagers have fled into the jungle because of the fighting, which reports say has intensified in highlands districts for several months.

-Wenda, in a statement conveyed via an activist Friday, says two of his fighters were killed in a shootout with paramilitary police and soldiers after his group shot dead a motorbike taxi driver they believed was spying for security forces.
-The military says he was an innocent villager.
+Wenda, in a statement conveyed via an activist on Friday, said two of his fighters were killed in a shootout with police and soldiers in mountainous Lanny Jaya district after his group shot dead a motorbike taxi driver they believed was spying for Indonesian security forces.

-An insurgency has simmered in Papua since it became part of Indonesia more than half a century ago.
+The military said the man, a migrant from Sulawesi, was an innocent civilian.

 Most Read Nation & World Stories